R2H: Building Multimodal Navigation Helpers that Respond to Help Requests: Introduction

 Additionally, we ask human testers to rate the faithfulness and naturalness of the responses evaluate the response from helper agents with automatic scores.
 As a result, our experiments indicate that a higher language similarity to human helpers does not necessarily lead to a more successful conversational helper agent.

 The main contributions are concluded as follows: \begin{itemize}

-\item We present the Respond to Help (R2H) benchmark as a testbed for automatically evaluating the capabilities of multimodal conversational navigation helper agent, that helps task performers complete tasks by providing natural language responses to inquiries based on environment information. \item We propose a novel task-oriented multimodal helper agent, SeeRee, utilizing the Conditional Optimized Sparse (COS) attention mask and noise-free step-by-step instructions (Parse by Step). \item Our experiments on the R2H task and human evaluations show that SeeRee outperforms other baseline helper agents and even approaches human-level performance in some aspects.
-The experiments also indicate that a closer linguistic resemblance to human helpers does not automatically translate into a more effective conversational helper agent. \end{itemize}
+\item We present the Respond to Help Requests (R2H) benchmark as a test-bed for automatically evaluating the capabilities of multi-modal conversational navigation-helper agent, that helps task performers complete tasks by providing natural language responses to inquiries based on environment information. \item We build two task helper agents, a novel task-oriented multi-modal helper agent, SeeRee, utilizing the Conditional Optimized Sparse (COS) attention mask and noise-free step-by-step instructions (Parse by Step) and a multi-modal LLM helper with mPLUG-Owl \cite{ye2023mplugowl}. \item Our experiments on the R2H benchmark and human evaluations of two helper agents over baseline also indicate that a closer linguistic resemblance to human helpers does not automatically translate into a more effective conversational helper agent. \end{itemize}